Last Updated on by Karl

 People Who Want to Advance Their Careers

-If you show your employers that you’re not only able to learn how to add more value in your position, but that you’re willing to do so entirely on your own, you’re doing your reputation and your career enormous favors.
+If you show your prospective employers that you’re not only able to learn how to add more value in your position, but that you’re willing to do so entirely on your own, you’re doing your reputation and your career enormous favors.

 If you’re aiming for a promotion within your company, find out what the required skillsets are for the new position, use LinkedIn Learning courses to fill the gaps, and show your company that you’re exactly the kind of proactive superstar they want for the job.